Trump brings 2024 campaign to the Jersey Shore

 - Oops!Something went wrong.Please try again later.

-Supporters of Republican presidential candidate former U.S. President Donald Trump hold up signs as they wait for the start of a campaign rally on Wildwood Beach on May 11, 2024 in Wildwood, New Jersey.
-(Photo by Michael M. Santiago/Getty Images)
+Former President Donald Trump speaks during his campaign rally on the beach in Wildwood, Saturday, May 11, 2024.
+(Tim Hawk for New Jersey Monitor)

-WILDWOOD, NJ — The Garden State is not often in the national spotlight for a presidential election, but former President Donald Trump brought his campaign here on Saturday, holding a rally on a South Jersey beach not far from Pennsylvania.
+WILDWOOD, NJ — The Garden State is not often in the national spotlight for a presidential election, but former President Donald Trump brought his campaign to the Jersey Shore on Saturday.

 “As you can see, today, we’re expanding the electoral maps because we are going to officially play in the state of New Jersey.
-We’re going to win the state of New Jersey,” Trump told the crowd before a backdrop of carnival rides.
+We’re going to win the state of New Jersey,” Trump told the crowd, standing on a stage before a backdrop of carnival rides.
 “Millions of people in so-called blue states are joining our movement based on love, intelligence and a thing called common sense.”

-With less than six months until the general election, President Joe Biden and Vice President Kamala Harris have made numerous visits to Pennsylvania.
-Trump has largely been sidelined from campaigning for the past several weeks while he’s sitting in a New York City courtroom for his hush money trial.
-Trump is accused of falsifying business records to cover up payments made to adult film star Stormy Daniels in 2016 after an alleged affair.
+Trump began Saturday’s rally more than an hour after his scheduled 5 p.m. start time, and spoke for about 90 minutes.
+During his remarks, he touched on familiar topics, like his hush-money trial in New York, where this week adult film star Stormy Daniels testified about an alleged sexual encounter, which Trump has denied.
+He also repeated unfounded claims that the 2020 election was “rigged.”

+Trump made several local references as well; he invited New Jersey GOP U.S. Rep. Jeff Van Drew on stage, calling him a “star,” and took multiple jabs at former New Jersey Gov. Chris Christie and current Gov. Phil Murphy.

 Saturday was Trump’s first rally in New Jersey in 2024, but he’s campaigned in the state in previous cycles.
 In January 2020, Trump held a rally in Wildwood’s Convention Center and blasted Democrats for their effort to impeach him.